Disability Policy

 The CDC shall provide a request form to individuals who wish to request services or accommodations for persons with disabilities.
 The request form, attached as Exhibit B, shall be available in the Circuit Courts Clerk's Office.

-Whenever possible, a request for accommodation or services shall be made fourteen (14) days in advance of the proceeding or program.
+Whenever possible, a request for accommodation or services shall be made ten (10) business days in advance of the proceeding or program.
 The request shall be as specific as possible and include a description of the accommodation sought and the date the accommodation is needed.
 The request shall be mailed to the Court Disability Coordinator.
-The Circuit Court Disability Coordinator shall respond in writing, and, where appropriate, in a format accessible to the requestor, within seven (7) days from the date the request was received.
+The Circuit Court Disability Coordinator shall respond in writing, and, where appropriate, in a format accessible to the requestor, within seven (7) business days from the date the request was received.
 The CDC will give "primary consideration" to the request of individuals with disabilities.
 "Primary consideration" means that the Court will honor the choice of the individual, unless it demonstrates that another equally effective accommodation is available, or that the requested accommodation would result in a fundamental alteration of Court activities or undue financial and administrative burdens.

 VI.
 Grievance Procedure